projectglow/glow/docs/source/tertiary/regression-tests.rst

 Example notebook and blog post
 ------------------------------

-The Databricks blog contains
-`a detailed example and explanation <https://databricks.com/blog/2019/09/20/engineering-population-scale-genome-wide-association-studies-with-apache-spark-delta-lake-and-mlflow.html>`_ of a GWAS workflow.
+A detailed example and explanation of a GWAS workflow is available `here <https://databricks.com/blog/2019/09/20/engineering-population-scale-genome-wide-association-studies-with-apache-spark-delta-lake-and-mlflow.html>`_.

 .. notebook:: ../_static/notebooks/tertiary/gwas.html